The Saviour on Spilled Blood, © Can Stock / sborisov

 When you visit St Petersburg, make your own Old Town St Petersburg Walking Tour, but remember you will need a visa to visit Russia on your own.
+Cruise ship passengers can purchase Visa Free tours, but the tour operator actually obtains a visa and assumes responsibility for your visit.
 Start at the Winter Palace, which is part of the State Hermitage Museum.
 The Hermitage Museum is one of the largest and oldest museums in the world.
-Catherine the Great founded the State Hermitage Museum in 1764.
+Buildings include the Catherine the Great founded the State Hermitage Museum in 1764.
 The museum sections open to the public are the Winter Palace, Small Hermitage, Old Hermitage, New Hermitage and Menshikov Palace.
 The Hermitage Theater is a great place to take in the famous Swan Lake Ballet.
-The museum is closed Mondays.
+The Winter Palace is closed Mondays, so plan accordingly.
 Don’t miss the Jordan Staircase in the Winter Palace.

 The Palace Bridge is on the Neva River at the Winter Garden.
-The Palace Square and Alexander Column are on the side of the State Hermitage Museum that faces inland from the Neva River.
+The Palace Square, with the Alexander Column at its center, is on the opposite side of the State Hermitage Museum from the Neva River.

 St Isaac’s Cathedral

 After visiting the Winter Palace, walk to the Admiralty, which is the former naval headquarters.
 On the grounds along the Neva River you will find the Peter the Great Bronze Horseman statue.
 Then wander through the gardens of the Admiralty to St Isaac’s Cathedral.
 The cathedral dominates the skyline of Old Town St Petersburg.
+You can pay extra to climb the stairs to the cupola for views of the city.
 From St Isaac’s Cathedral, pass through St Isaac’s Square and see the Monument to Nicholas I. Then cross the Blue Bridge over the Moyka River to see the Mariinsky Palace.
 The Blue Bridge is so wide and low that you likely won’t even notice that it’s a bridge.